 As a sociocultural anthropologist, Kuehnast brings scholarship and field experience to focus on the different gendered impacts of violence and conflict on men, women, and gender and sexual minorities.
 In this capacity, Dr. Kuehnast co-edited the volume, “Women and War: Power and Protection in the 21st Century” (2011).
 She has been a part of the international vanguard of introducing the concept of “peaceful masculinities,” which is focused on inclusive gender analysis.
 The concept is outlined in her co-authored publication, “Gender Inclusive Framework and Theory: A Guide for Turning Theory into Practice," which has been translated into seven languages.

-Prior to USIP, Dr. Kuehnast worked 15 years in the international development field, primarily with the World Bank, where her role as a senior social scientist included research and project management on the thematic streams of women and poverty, social capital and community driven development in fragile and post-conflict societies.
-Her regional expertise is Central Asia, where she lived for several years in the post-Soviet country of Kyrgyzstan completing her doctoral dissertation research, which resulted in a number of publications on the impact of post-Soviet transition on Muslim women, including the co-edited volume, “Post-Soviet Women Encountering Transition: Nation Building, Economic Survival, and Civic Activism” (2004).
+Prior to USIP, Dr. Kuehnast in the international development field for 15 years, primarily with the World Bank, where she conducted research and project management on the thematic streams of women and poverty, social capital, and community-driven development in fragile and post-conflict societies.
+Her regional expertise is Central Asia; she lived in Kyrgyzstan for several years while completing her doctoral dissertation research, which resulted in a number of publications on the impact of post-Soviet transition on Muslim women.